Filmmaker Profile: Director's Cut by Don Capria

 How do you approach storytelling in your films?
 What’s your process for developing a script or concept?

 I write.
 And then overanalyze it.
-Send it to 3 trusted people. blend their feedback and rewrite.
+Send it to 3 trusted people.
+Blend their feedback and rewrite.
 I like to take a week off to clear my thoughts before every rewrite.

 What’s your history with the Bushwick Film Festival?